Getting Started

 Checking Connectivity to testbeds

-This command gives you a view of:
+e2clab gives you access to a command called check-testbeds which gives you a view of:

 • the installed providers (dependency check)